InternetMaximalism/intmax2-mining-cli/docs/mainnet-quickstart.md

      <img src="../assets/mainnet-instruction/p4.png" width="600" alt="Mining CLI"></div>

 ### Mining Process

 1. **Mining**:
-Mining has transitioned from Ethereum Mainnet to Base Network, hence you would not be able to mine at the moment.
-Look out for information for when mining starts on `Base`.

    <div align="center">
      <img src="../assets/mainnet-instruction/p5.png" width="600" alt="Mining CLI"></div>

 Be rest assured that all your assets and ITX token are safe.
 To claim and retrieve the assets from Ethereum Mainnet, press `Enter` to continue.

 ### Claiming ITX Tokens

 The deposits eligible for ITX tokens are confirmed at UTC 0:00 on the Monday two weeks after mining.
 After that, you claim ITX tokens.

 1. **Select Mode**: